 Finally, stick to your old, familiar routines as much as possible.

-Like people, dogs thrive on routine, and even when they’re in a new place, the comfort of doing familiar things can make a big difference in their stress levels.
+Like people, dogs thrive on routine, and even when they’re in a new place, the comfort of doing familiar things can greatly reduce their stress levels.

 You’ll benefit from that kind of familiarity, too!